Bellingham Bells: 2021

+The Bells introduced new branding prior to the start of the season.
+The color scheme was updated with Northwest Green being removed.

+The West Coast League and Bells returned for the 2021 season after COVID-19 shut down the league the previous season.
+The Bells finished second in the North Division with a 24–24 record.
+The Bells made it back to the postseason but fell in the division series to the Pippins 1-2.
+The Bells finished third in league attendance with 51,248 total tickets sold for an average of 1,464 fans per game.

 2022

 The 2022 Bells finished first in the WCL North division with 33 wins and 20 losses.
 Pitcher and "Bell of the Year" Trevin Hope led the league with an ERA of 2.64 while Ryan Beitel threw a 3.57 ERA and won five games on the mound.
 The Bells saw 62,979 total fans for an average of 1,968 per game, third overall in the league.

-The Bells went undefeated in the division playoffs.
-They swept the HarbourCats in the semifinal and defeated the AppleSox in the final.
-The Bells fell to the Corvallis Knights in the WCL Title game 5-0.
-This is the Bells first championship appearance since 2016.

-After the season, Hope was named WCL Pitcher of the Year.